Tarocco Siciliano. Modiano, Italy. Stripped playing-tarot deck, Latin suited, 65 single-headed cards. Size: 51mm x 84mm.

 Extras: joker, title cards x2.

 The tarocco Siciliano is a tarot deck found in Sicily and is used to play Sicilian tarocchi.
-It is one of the three traditional Mediterranean-suited tarot decks still used for games in Italy, the others being the more prevalent tarocco Piemontese and the tarocco Bolognese.
+It is one of the three traditional Latin-suited tarot decks still used for games in Italy, the others being the more prevalent tarocco Piemontese and the tarocco Bolognese.
 The pack was introduced into Sicily from the mainland (probably from Rome) around 1663.
 The deck was shortened from 78 cards during the 18th century.

 Click on any card to explore the design.